Steve Seddon: First-team football with Birmingham City

 Seddon made his first competitive appearance for Birmingham in the starting eleven for the opening fixture of the 2019–20 season, a visit to Brentford in the Championship.
 He marked his debut with a run and cross to set up Kristian Pedersen's matchwinning header.
 He started twice more in the league, and provided the assist for Álvaro Giménez' first goal for the club, in a 2–0 win against Barnsley, but played no part in the matchday squad after the end of August.

 Portsmouth (loan)

 Seddon joined League One club Portsmouth on 2 January 2020 on loan until the end of the season.

 Return to AFC Wimbledon

-Seddon was a unused substitute for two of Birmingham's first three matches of the 2020–21 season, before returning to AFC Wimbledon on 24 September on loan for the rest of the campaign.
+Seddon was an unused substitute for two of Birmingham's first three matches of the 2020–21 season, before returning to AFC Wimbledon on 24 September on loan for the rest of the campaign.
 He marked his second debut, two days later away to Fleetwood Town, with the only goal of the match after "a determined charge from the back".
 He had made 19 appearances in all competitions when he was recalled from loan on 31 December 2020.